 Ashley has danced professionally with Kanopy Dance Company, Jazzworks Dance Company, Madison Contemporary Vision Dance Company, Continental Ballet Company, and Cities Classical Dance Ensemble.
 In her professional career she has had the honor of working with choreographers such as Randy Duncan, Sherry Zunker, Ron Tice, Lisa Thurell, and Robert Cleary.

 While Ashley loves to perform, her true passion for dance is teaching.
 She has over 20 years of teaching experience at various studios in Arizona, Illinois, Wisconsin, and the Twin Cities area.
 It is a dream come true for her to own a dance studio and she feels blessed for the success of Ashley Ballet Arts Academy.
-In ABAA’s nine years of business, Ashley has enjoyed watching the studio grow and the students thrive, and inspiring a love for the ART and JOY of dance in the Twin Cities community.
-Ashley lives in Plymouth, with her husband Carl & three children, Charlie, Oliver, and Eden.
+In ABAA’s eleven years of business, Ashley has enjoyed watching the studio grow and the students thrive, and inspiring a love for the ART and JOY of dance in the Twin Cities community.
+Ashley now lives in the Mankato area, with her husband Carl and their three children, Charlie, Oliver, and Eden.

 Renee is a professional dancer, choreographer, and dance educator based in St. Paul and originally from Lincoln, Nebraska.
 Renee received a B.A. in Dance with Honors from Gustavus Adolphus College in 2012.
 Renee has performed with Collide Theatrical Dance Company since 2013 and has worked for professional theaters such as The Guthrie (Music Man), The Ordway (In The Heights, A Chorus Line), Chanhassen Dinner Theatres (Beauty And The Beast, Camelot, Grease, Newsies, Holiday Inn, Mamma Mia!) and The Old Log Theater (The Wedding Singer).
 Renee has presented choreography with nationally touring illusionist Jared Sherlock, Young Artists Initiative, Zenon Dance Zone, Gustavus Adolphus College, Patrick's Cabaret, and at numerous high schools and middle schools in the Twin Cities area.
 Renee is a teaching artist with the Cowles Center and has taught at Ashley Ballet Arts Academy since 2016.
 Renee absolutely loves being a part of this nurturing and professional ABAA family!